moj-analytical-services/IntroRTraining/Intro_markdown.md

 getwd()
 ```

-If you want to change the working directory to a specific repository/folder - in this case `IntroRTraining`, you can use the `setwd()` command as follows:
+If you want to change the working directory to a specific repository/folder - in this case `IntroRTraining` - you can use the `setwd()` command as follows:

 ```r